-Because NetBIOS is not available on Windows 2008 or 2012, if you are using a workgroup environment and do not have DNS host records, there may be a delay of up to five minutes before the failed over source server name is available for client access.
+Because NetBIOS is not available on Windows 2008 R2 or later, if you are using a workgroup environment and do not have DNS host records, there may be a delay of up to five minutes before the failed over source server name is available for client access.
 See About the NetBIOS Interface in the MSDN library.